awsdocs/iam-user-guide/doc_source/reference_policies_elements_notaction.md

 # IAM JSON Policy Elements: NotAction<a name="reference_policies_elements_notaction"></a>

 `NotAction` is an advanced policy element that explicitly matches everything *except* the specified list of actions\.
 Using `NotAction` can result in a shorter policy by listing only a few actions that should not match, rather than including a long list of actions that will match\.
 When using `NotAction`, you should keep in mind that actions specified in this element are the *only* actions in that are limited\.
-This, in turn, means that all of the actions or services that are not listed are allowed if you use the `Allow` effect, or are denied if you use the `Deny` effect\.
+This, in turn, means that all of the applicable actions or services that are not listed are allowed if you use the `Allow` effect, or are denied if you use the `Deny` effect\.
+When you use `NotAction` with the `Resource` element, you provide scope for the policy\.
+This is how AWS determines which actions or services are applicable\.
+For more information, see the following example policy\.

 **NotAction with Allow**

 You can use the `NotAction` element in a statement with `"Effect": "Allow"` to provide access to all of the actions in an AWS service, except for the actions specified in `NotAction`\.
-You can also use it with the `Resource` element to provide access to one or more resources with the exception of the action specified in the `NotAction` element\.
+You can use it with the `Resource` element to provide scope for the policy, limiting the allowed actions to the actions that can be performed on the specified resource\.

-The following example allows users to access all of the actions in every Amazon S3 resource *except* for deleting a bucket\.
+The following example allows users to access all of the Amazon S3 actions that can be performed on any S3 resource *except* for deleting a bucket\.
+This does not allow users to use the `ListAllMyBuckets` S3 API operation, because that action requires the "\*" resource\.
+This policy also does not allow actions in other services, because other service actions are not applicable to the S3 resources\.

 ```
 "Effect": "Allow",